 Remove the M48 Adapter on the RedCat to fasten the diagonal or install a 2-inch filter.

 The diagonal can then be threaded directly to the base of the field rotator for visual observing or spotting scope purposes.

 The 48mm filter threads are also located between the M48 adapter and the field rotator.
 This is a discreet location in the imaging train to thread a light pollution filter inside of the RedCat 51.

 The Bottom Line

 The price tag of the William Optics RedCat 51 may seem a bit steep at first, but considering the pedigree of this refractor, it’s right on the mark.
-Creating an affordable option for those looking for a premium imaging APO in small package was the overall goal of the RedCat design.
+Creating an affordable option for those looking for a premium imaging APO in a small package was the overall goal of the RedCat design.
 I believe the RedCat is poised to have a big year, and look forward to the official unveiling at NEAF.